raphw/byte-buddy/README.md

 Of course, a *Hello World example* is a too simple use case for evaluating the quality of a code generation library.
 In reality, a user of such a library wants to perform more complex manipulations such as introducing additional logic to a compiled Java program.
-Using Byte Buddy, doing so is however not much harder and the following example will give a taste of how method calls can be intercepted.
+Using Byte Buddy, doing so is however not much harder and the following example gives a taste of how method calls can be intercepted.

 For this demonstration, we will make up a simple pseudo domain where `Account` objects can be used for transferring money to a given recipient where the latter is represented by a simple string.
 Furthermore, we want to express that the direct transfer of money by calling the `transfer` method is somewhat unsafe which is why we annotate the method with `@Unsafe`.

 ```java
 @Retention(RetentionPolicy.RUNTIME)